 Have the Best Day Ever at Caledonia Lakeside Park

 Caledonia Lakeside Park is one of Grand Rapids 85 (and more) parks.
 It is a beautiful community park on the bank of Emmons Lake.
-Offering sweeping views of the lake, lots of spots to picnic, two playgrounds, and access to the paved Paul Henry Thornapple Trail.
+Offering sweeping views of the lake, lots of spots to picnic, two playgrounds, and access to the paved Paul Henry Thornapple Trail, Caledonia Lakeside Park needs to be on your Must Visit list.

 So bring your fishing rod and tackle box, your ball and glove, or just your crew and get ready for a fun adventurous trip to Caledonia Lakeside Park.